top of page

 Conclusion

 There are many reasons to remove wisdom teeth.
-The best time to remove wisdom teeth is when the patient is in their late teens - the bone is soft, the roots are small, the recovery is better and faster.
+The best time to remove wisdom teeth is when the patient is in their late teens, as the bone is soft, the roots are small, and recovery is better and faster.
 This changes as we age.

 REFERENCES: